Planning for a fun weekend in Durango

 Jump The ABC’s for a thrilling experience.
 ABC’s stands for Adrenaline Falls, Bakers Bridge, and Cascade Creek.
 The ABC’s offer a circuit of perfect cliff jumping ranging from 10 to 50 feet in height.

-- Brewery Tours: Durango is home to five different craft breweries.
-Take a brewery tour with our friends at Ska Brewing, Carver's Brewing, Steamworks Brewing, the Brew Pub or Durango Brewing Company.
+Brewery Tours: Durango is home to four different craft breweries.
+Take a brewery tour with our friends at Ska Brewing, Carver's Brewing, Steamworks Brewing, or the Brew Pub.

-- Food: Durango has some great food to offer.
-Local's favorites include Zia Taqueria, Homeslice Pizza, Rice Monkeys, The Balcony and Steamworks Brewing.
+Food: Durango has some great food to offer.
+Local's favorites include Zia Taqueria, Homeslice Pizza, Rice Monkeys, The Balcony, 11th Street Station and Steamworks Brewing.

 4-wheeling and Dirt Biking: Backcountry Passes built for miners generations ago now offer thrilling 4-wheeling and dirt biking.
 Must Hit Spots: Old Lime Creek Road, Barlow Creek Road, and Ophir Pass.

 2. Get back from your day’s activity in time to people watch and have a drink at “The Balcony” overlooking main street or have a glass of wine and an appetizer on the rooftop of Eolus Restaurant (reservations recommended).

 Again, we highly encourage you to eat dinner prior to departure.
 Only light snacks will be available on the train.
 Some of our favorite restaurants are The Palace Restaurant (located next to the train depot), Ken & Sue's, Eolus Restaurant, East by Southwest (sushi), and Steamworks Brewing to name a few.

 3. Arrive at the Depot early to pick up and/or exchange your tickets for a wrist band for Saturday's Blues Train.

 4. Since it's your last night in town, check out the vibrant nightlife and music scene of historic downtown Durango.
 We recommend the Animas City Theatre for their live music and movie schedule.

 1. Wipe the cobwebs out of your head and choose a new breakfast place – (The green chili at the Durango Diner is world famous).